Cape robin-chat

-The Cape robin-chat (Cossypha caffra) is a small passerine bird of the Old World flycatcher family Muscicapidae.
+The Cape robin-chat (Dessonornis caffer) is a small passerine bird of the Old World flycatcher family Muscicapidae.
 It has a disjunct range from South Sudan to South Africa.

 The locally familiar and confiding species has colonized and benefited from a range of man-altered habitats, including city suburbs and farmstead woodlots.
 It is an accomplished songster like other robin-chats, but is rather less colourful than most, and frequents either drier settings or higher altitudes.
 It forages in the proximity of cover, in the open or in fairly well-lit environments.
 Its distribution resembles that of the karoo–olive complex of thrushes, but it prefers the bracken-briar fringes of Afromontane forest, and does not enter far into forest proper.
 It is altitudinally segregated from the red-capped robin-chat, and is less of a skulker.

-Range and movements
+Taxonomy

+The Cape robin-chat was formally described in 1771 by the Swedish naturalist Carl Linnaeus under the binomial name Motacilla caffra.
+He specified the type locality as the Cape of Good Hope.
+The specific epithet caffra is Modern Latin for South Africa.
+The Cape robin-chat was formerly assigned to the genus Cossypha but is now one of four species placed in the genus Dessonornis that was introduced in 1836 by Andrew Smith.